 The Logic of English Essentials course was written for students ages seven and up who need a structured, integrated program for learning reading, spelling, and grammar.
 It can be used following either the Foundations course by the same author, or another introductory phonics program.
 (Foundations is not a prerequisite.)
 Students who have not had prior instruction, can begin with Essentials as long as they work through the pre-lessons described below.

 The second edition of Essentials has been extensively rewritten from the first edition to include three levels of instruction.
-This allows teachers to address the needs of students working at different levels with a family or classroom, and it also creates an option of cycling through the entire program two or three times for students who need review on the basics but at increasing levels of difficulty.
+This allows teachers to address the needs of students working at different levels within a family or classroom, and it also creates an option of cycling through the entire program two or three times for students who need review on the basics but at increasing levels of difficulty.
 The majority of each lesson is addressed to "All," but some lesson segments are identified for use with levels A, B, or C. The teacher's guide includes a placement test.
 Level A targets second graders or older students who are struggling, Level B should be best for third or fourth graders, and Level C is appropriate for fifth grade and above.
 Essentials might be completed in as little as three to four months by older students.

 The first ten lessons in Essentials are "pre-lessons" that review or teach (depending upon the student's skill level) phonemic awareness, phonograms, blending, and handwriting basics.
-These optional lessons should be used with students who need to start at the beginning before moving into the regular lessons that begin at what might be considered second grade level or above.
+These optional lessons should be used with students who need to start at the beginning before moving into the regular lessons that begin at what might be considered second-grade level or above.
 You should take as much time as you need to work through the pre-lessons.
 Logic of English's Rhythm of Handwriting course is recommended for those who still need handwriting instruction.
 Lessons from that course are correlated with the pre-lessons in Essentials.

 Essentials begins the first of its regular lessons with a brief review of the basic phonograms (including qu along with individual letters), and then it continues through activities in spelling, grammar, dictation, vocabulary, reading, and composition.
 Obviously, this requires some prior skill development from either the pre-lessons or other instruction since the pace would be too fast for those without any prior instruction.

 Essentials integrates reading, spelling, composition, and grammar, using multi-sensory learning activities and games to make it a comprehensive language arts program.
 Based upon the Orton-Gillingham methodology, Essentials takes an intensive phonics approach, teaching rules that encompass about 98% of the words in the English language (according to Essentials).
-Essentials teaches each English phonogram and introduces all of its sounds together (e.g. O says /ŏ - ō - ö/ as in stop, go, do), rather than teaching the different sounds of a phonogram in isolation from one another.
+Essentials teaches each phonogram and introduces all of its sounds together (e.g. O says /ŏ - ō - ö/ as in stop, go, do), rather than teaching the different sounds of a phonogram in isolation from one another.
 By the end of the program, students learn all of the possible spellings for each sound (e.g., o, oa, oe, and oo for the long o sound).

 Essentials uses phonogram cards and other visual aids as an essential part of the teaching process.
 Inductive methods are sometimes used in Essentials so that students discover rules or patterns rather than being told what they are.